King Kong (2005 film): Theme park

 The Universal Orlando Resort location Islands of Adventure features an attraction called "Skull Island: Reign of Kong" which is based on Peter Jackson's remake.
 While the King Kong part of the Universal Studios Hollywood resort was destroyed by a massive fire, a 3D short inspired by the film was eventually created in 2010, King Kong: 360 3-D, which is another attraction based on Peter Jackson's remake.

 Cancelled sequel and reboot

 In March 2021, Adam Wingard said in an interview that back in 2013, Jackson had been interested in producing a sequel to the film, titled Skull Island, with Wingard as director and Simon Barrett writing it.
 Jackson had been impressed with Wingard's work in You're Next, and investigated a potential sequel.
 However, the rights had already been transferred to Warner Bros. by 2013, which complicated a sequel to a Universal-produced movie.
 Wingard says that Jackson was thinking of setting the proposed movie during World War I, which would make it a prequel, but that the studio was uninterested in a World War I era film.
 Wingard pivoted to offering a modern-day sequel, but ultimately nothing came of the proposal.
+Wingard would eventually direct the King Kong films Godzilla vs. Kong (2021) and Godzilla x Kong: The New Empire (2024).

-Ultimately, Warner Bros. rebooted the franchise with Kong: Skull Island in 2017, which is part of the MonsterVerse.
+Ultimately, Warner Bros. rebooted the franchise with Kong: Skull Island in 2017, which is part of the Monsterverse.